|

 those who want to see rigour developed, a Jesuitical model of

-learning which then leads a trained mind
+learning which then leads a trained mind through the jungles of

 accumulated data versus those who want a broader education where a